After weeks of skipping my Saturday morning market run for various reasons, I was finally able to go back to the marché des Batignolles this weekend.

 I got half a dozen fresh-laid and mucky eggs and just as many white peaches, a hefty bundle of rhubarb stalks, a bouquet of orange and crimson dahlias, some ripe-tender tomatoes, and, most excitedly, from my favorite grower, a bunch of small, gleaming, taut-skinned eggplants — my first this year.

 The eggplant and I have a bit of a complicated relationship*: I adore it when it’s well cooked, but I’m always suspicious of the oil content when it is.
 And I’ve long found it tricky to cook right myself — too often it turned out a spongy, bitter mess — so I didn’t eat it nearly as often as I would have liked.

 But with time and experience, I have found that a) I have better success cooking small eggplants, no more than 200 grams or 7 ounces each, and b) whether grilled, roasted, or sautéed, these guys need to cook a good long while in order to become the best silky self that they can be.

-And so my weekend has been a bit of an eggplant festival, featuring eggplant spaghetti (cubed eggplant sautéed in olive oil with tiny bits of young carrots and sliced shallots, a splash of white wine, and basil to finish), a tomato and roasted eggplant salad (you mash the flesh of a roasted eggplant with a good olive oil, salt, and pepper, and combine that with ripe tomatoes, black olives and more basil — the best part is tipping the plate to drink the juices when you’re done), and eggplant caviar, dolloped onto poached eggs placed atop toasted slices of sourdough bread.
+And so my weekend has been a bit of an eggplant festival, featuring eggplant spaghetti (cubed eggplant sautéed in olive oil with tiny bits of young carrots and sliced shallots, a splash of white wine, and basil to finish), a tomato and roasted eggplant salad (you mash the flesh of a roasted eggplant with a good olive oil, salt, and pepper, and combine that with ripe tomatoes, black olives and more basil — the best part is tipping the plate to drink the juices when you’re done), and some roasted eggplant and yogurt dip, dolloped onto poached eggs placed atop toasted slices of sourdough bread.

 * And now you know why this blog is not called “Chocolate & Eggplant.”